astroghost02/CITKTS/README.md

 # CITKTS
-#Make a simple website using html and css
+Make a simple website using html and css.
-#Perfect for 12th Class Project(Web Application)
+Perfect for 12th Class Project(Web Application)